Stamford Health Is One of Connecticut’s Highest-Quality Hospitals

 “These distinctions from CMS and Leapfrog, coupled with our recent Magnet re-accreditation, are true testaments to the expert care our entire clinical team, alongside our community physicians, deliver to our patients every day,” said Kathleen Silard, President & CEO of Stamford Health.
 “I am incredibly proud of our team.
 Even while battling the COVID-19 pandemic, they have never lost sight of our unwavering commitment to quality and patient safety” added Silard.

-About Stamford Health:
+About Stamford Health

-Stamford Health is a non-profit independent healthcare system with more than 3,700 employees committed to caring for the community through a wide range of high-quality health and wellness services.
+Stamford Health is a non-profit independent health care system with more than 3,800 employees committed to caring for the community through a wide range of high-quality health and wellness services.
 Patients and their families receive expert, compassionate care through the system’s 305-bed Stamford Hospital; Stamford Health Medical Group, with more than 40 offices in lower Fairfield County offering primary and specialty care; a growing number of ambulatory locations across the region; and support through the Stamford Hospital Foundation.

 Stamford Health is known for its expert, person-centered care through its many recognitions and partnerships.
-Stamford Hospital is the only hospital in Fairfield County, CT to receive a grade of A from The Leapfrog Group, an independent watchdog organization for protecting patient safety.
-U.S. News & World Report has recognized Stamford Hospital as a High Performing Hospital.
-The Centers for Medicare and Medicaid Services (CMS) rated Stamford Hospital as a five-star hospital for Overall Quality.
-The American Nurses Credentialing Center has granted Stamford Hospital Magnet Status, which recognizes superior patient care with the highest level of safety, quality and patient satisfaction.
-Stamford Hospital is a Planetree Gold-Certified Person-Centered Hospital of Distinction, and one of only seven in the world to attain that distinction.
+U.S. News & World Report has recognized Stamford Hospital as a High-Performing Hospital.
+The Centers for Medicare and Medicaid Services (CMS) rated Stamford Hospital as a five-star hospital for Overall Quality and The Leapfrog Group awarded Stamford Hospital an “A” for patient safety.
+The American Nurses Credentialing Center has granted Stamford Hospital Magnet Status, which recognizes superior patient care with the highest level of safety, quality, and patient satisfaction.
+Stamford Health is Planetree Gold-Certified for Excellence in Person-Centered Care and is a Certified™ Great Place to Work.

-Stamford Health is also a major teaching affiliate of the Columbia University Vagelos College of Physicians and Surgeons.
-Stamford Health and Hospital for Special Surgery have created a premier center for specialty orthopedic care right in Stamford, CT.
-Additionally, Stamford Health’s Carl & Dorothy Bennett Cancer Center recently announced an expanded collaboration with Dana-Farber/Brigham and Women’s Cancer Center.
+Stamford Health is a major teaching affiliate of the Columbia University Vagelos College of Physicians and Surgeons and has recently expanded its relationship with Columbia to offer treatment and expertise from Columbia University Irving Medical Center’s nationally recognized heart surgeons.
+Stamford Health and Hospital for Special Surgery (HSS) have created a premier center for specialty orthopedic care right in Stamford, Connecticut.
+Additionally, in 2020 Stamford Health’s Carl & Dorothy Bennett Cancer Center entered into an expanded collaboration with Dana-Farber Brigham Cancer Center.

-Dedicated to being the community’s most trusted healthcare partner, Stamford Health puts patients first to build long-lasting relationships.
+Dedicated to being the community’s most trusted health care partner, Stamford Health puts patients first to build long-lasting relationships.
 For more information, visit StamfordHealth.org.
 Like us on Facebook and follow us on Twitter, Instagram, YouTube, and LinkedIn.

 Our website uses cookies